nexiality/documentation/commands/mail/send(profile,to,subject,body).md

 subject line and same email body.
 The email body will default to **text/html**.
 This means that email body can be HTML.

+Read about [Mail Settings](index#mail-settings) for details about configuring mail server for your automation.

 ### Parameters
 - **profile** - the profile of the target mail connectivty.
 See [mail settings](index#mail-settings) for more details.